-51. To analyse how the new Council Plan 2023-26 could impact differently on people who share a protected characteristic compared with those who do not, we have completed an Equalities Impact Assessment (EqIA) which is
+51. To analyse how the new Council Plan 2023-26 could impact differently on people who share a protected characteristic compared with those who do not, we have completed an Equalities Impact Assessment (EqIA) which is attached with this report at appendix 1.
+Based on this assessment, we do

-- attached with this report at appendix 1.
-Based on this assessment, we do not expect delivery of the Council Plan 2023-26 to have any adverse impacts on any group who share a protected characteristic. - 52.
-The EqIA indicates that the Framework is expected to positively impact on all social housing tenants by providing assurance that the Council is providing decent, safe and well looked-after homes to social housing tenants in line with the Social Housing Regulation and four consumer standards.
+52. The EqIA indicates that the Framework is expected to positively impact on all social housing tenants by providing assurance that the Council is providing decent, safe and well looked-after homes to social housing tenants in line with the Social Housing Regulation and four consumer standards.